-Gaza militants fire dozens of rockets, hitting bus, after botched Israeli raid
+Rockets fired from Gaza, Israel stages air strikes, after botched raid

 In an apparent attempt to defuse tensions, Israel’s chief military spokesman said the special forces had not been dispatched to assassinate Hamas commanders, a tactic that led to wider conflict in the past and which has largely been abandoned.

-The spokesman, Brigadier-General Ronen Manelis, told Army Radio that covert missions were mounted frequently, comments that suggested the Israeli force may have been gathering intelligence.

-Israeli Prime Minister Benjamin Netanyahu cut short a visit to Paris, where he attended World War One commemorations with other world leaders.
-He returned home early on Monday.

-Writing by Jeffrey Heller; Editing by Maayan Lubell; Editing by Robin Pomeroy
+Writing by Jeffrey Heller; Additional reporting by Dan Williams in Jerusalem; Editing by Robin Pomeroy and David Stamp